Tuesday, October 29, 2024

 But here's the long view, unavailable elsewhere to my knowledege: Yes, it feels like all the power in the universe.
 But that's only because you have, for years and years, been frittering away all the power in the universe to build and maintain a huge interior realm in your head.
 And the effort was orders of magnitude more ambitious than you realized.

 For example, everything you conceptualize about the planet Neptune is in you.
 Is there a "real" Neptune "out there", too?
 Let's say, for simplicity, that there is.
-But you certainly maintain and model an inner Neptune.
+But you certainly model and maintain an inner Neptune.
 And a Toledo.
 And a Roman Empire.
 And an Andromeda Galaxy.
 Pile on top of all that emotionally fraught tales of struggle, victimhood, triumph - plus the myriad details of your Persona - and keep all those plates diligently spinning, and you'll have created a monster.
 A universe.
 A monster of a universe!

 Imagination is a light caprice when one envisions sentient cats operating a bagel shop.
 Such whimmy stuff is less substantial than a soap bubble.
 But the aggregated result of many years of obsessive, immersive, focused imagining is another thing entirely.
-It's a structure, however immaterial (even so-called physical matter is immaterial), and we never quite parse its vastness, because, being so close to it, it feels like humdrum normalcy.
+It's a structure, however immaterial (even physical matter is immaterial), and we never quite parse its vastness, because, being so close to it, it feels like humdrum normalcy.
 Fishes don't realize they're swimming, and humans don't know they're building and powering immense internal structures.
 Each of us is an Atlas, needlessly imagining a dire obligation to hold up the entire world.

 Until, that is, we let go.
 Whereupon energy previously sunk into The Project suddenly becomes available.
 Un-channeled, it sprays wildly.
 The initial impression is one of potent glory, but it quickly becomes overwhelming, and there are burn-out issues.
 Eventually, after years or decades of patience and forbearance, this energy reintegrates and normalizes.
 It's a whole thing.